BarkBarkBarkBarkBarkBarkBark/VoiceAssistant/Readme.md

 python realtime-simple.py

+'''

 you will probably need to troubleshoot the packages!!!

-## Slowstart
+## Slow start

 This is primarily a library of tools which i hope can be combined into a single program, and then dockerized.

 The quickest way to use the voice to voice feature is the OpenAI-Realtime-py files, they should work in console.
 Remember that they need to be run locally, as they use local audio devices.
-I dont think the scripts will work in github codespace.
+I don't think the scripts will work in GitHub code space.

 The functions are redundant to an extent.